-The plaque is currently being manufactured and is to be unveiled at the Remembrance Day ceremony on 11 November 2018.
+The plaque has been manufactured and is to be unveiled at the Remembrance Day ceremony on 11 November 2018.

-Discussions have been held with Mr Burrett and the Lithgow RSL Sub-Branch regarding the precise location of the plaque.
+Discussions have been held over a period of time with Mr Burrett and the Lithgow RSL Sub-Branch regarding the precise location of the plaque.